David Fisher (artist)

 David Fisher (1946 – 21 March 2013) was an award-winning English artist and designer based in Midsomer Norton, Somerset.
 He was a prolific designer and painter of pub signs before securing a unique commission to create vast murals to improve UK service stations.
 He has won many awards including the Holburne Museum of Art's portrait award.
 His work has been praised by Victoria Glendinning, Humphrey Ocean RA and John Leighton, Director of the National Galleries of Scotland.

 Early life

-From 1961–1966 he served an apprenticeship as a signwriter and decorator for F.Speed and Sons in Midsomer Norton.
-From 1966–1970 he attended the West of England College of Art, now the School of Creative Arts, Bristol.
+From 1961 to 1966 he served an apprenticeship as a signwriter and decorator for F.Speed and Sons in Midsomer Norton.
+From 1966 to 1970 he attended the West of England College of Art, now the School of Creative Arts, Bristol.
 He then went self-employed as a freelance artist and designer.

 Career

 After leaving West of England College of Art he started a business at his home at the Hole in the Wall, Church Square, Midsomer Norton, painting pictorial pub signs for Courage Brewery and Butcombe Brewery.
 In this role he designed and created signs for pubs in Somerset, Wiltshire, South Gloucestershire and South Wales.
 He completed almost 400 signs in a fifteen-year period.

 In the 1980s he commenced a ten-year period producing large scale murals for Trusthouse Forte's Welcome Break service areas on the country's motorway network.
 Fourteen were created, some measuring over sixty feet in length and eight feet high, setting a decorative theme for each site depending on its location.
 Some depicted local historical events, others recorded local battles, while some just informed travellers of attractions in that part of the country.
 These were placed in the following service station locations: